palianytsia/palianytsia.github.io/README.md

 ## Experience

 ### SAP • Potsdam, Germany • 2016 - Present
-Joined the Real Estate department of SAP in 2016 and since then working on [SAP Cloud for Real Estate](https://www.sap.com/products/real-estate-facilities-mgmt-cloud.html): SaaS solution that addresses the main needs of corporate real estate managers.
+Joined SAP in 2016 and for the first 6 years worked in the Real Estate department on [SAP Cloud for Real Estate](https://www.sap.com/products/real-estate-facilities-mgmt-cloud.html): SaaS solution that addresses the main needs of corporate real estate managers.
 In 2022 moved to Cloud Security department responsible for [SAP Cloud Identity Services](https://help.sap.com/docs/IDENTITY_AUTHENTICATION).